erikhotmail/FRED-tutorials/flu-with-behavior/README.md

 }
 ```

-This is an example of modifying the state rules of a state that is assumed to have been previously defined in the program.
+This is an example of modifying the state rules of a State that is assumed to have been previously defined in the program.

 ## Sample model outputs

 ### Running the model

+Note that these instructions are for running a model locally.
+We may need to revisit this to explain how to run a model from a Docker image (see [discussion](https://epistemix.slack.com/archives/C01FCU4GNGH/p1605890953029300)).

 Open a terminal and navigate to the directory where the Flu with Behavior model is saved, for example: